 - Incorporate secure encryption key lifecycle management

-Alternatives, such as IPSEC or MACsec based solutions, hybrid network devices or solutions that include encryption as an add-on do not provide the same level of long-term data protection.
+Alternatives, such as IPSEC or MACsec based solutions, embedded network devices or solutions that include encryption as an add-on do not provide the same level of long-term data protection.